 Why DIL Walk?

-South Asians are one of the fastest growing population in Calgary, and Canada, and include individuals from India Pakistan, Bangladesh, Sri Lanka, Nepal and some parts of Afghanistan.
-The DIL Walk Foundation has successfully developed strategies, tools and resources, including DIL Walk passport, DIL Walk Magazine and Public Service Announcements to care for this population that is often misunderstood or missed.
+The DIL Walk Foundation has successfully developed strategies, tools and resources, including DIL Walk passport, DIL Walk Magazine and Public Service Announcements to care for these populations that are often misunderstood or missed.
 The most recent remarkable achievement of this organization has been to establish a University of Calgary research chair focusing its efforts on South Asian health.

 The timing is imperative for the Foundation.
 "Approximately 30 per cent of Albertans report having at least one chronic health condition and that number increases to over 75 per cent if you are 65 years of age or older.
 It’s projected that by 2031, one in five Albertans will be a senior which will increase the demand on our health care system to manage more chronic disease.
 These stats highlight the importance of providing support and education around chronic disease management to Albertans across the province,” as stated by Alberta Health Services.
 With the growing burden of chronic disease, the medical and public health communities need to re-examining opportunities for more effective prevention and management of chronic disease.